-Faye V. Harrison has been named the 2022 recipient of the Society for Applied Anthropology’s Malinowski Award and will deliver the Malinowski Address at the Awards Ceremony on Friday, March 25 in Salt Lake City, Utah.
+Faye V. Harrison was the 2022 recipient of the Society for Applied Anthropology’s Malinowski Award and delivered the Malinowski Address (which will be published in Human Organization) at the Awards Ceremony on Friday, March 25 in Salt Lake City, Utah.
 According to the award’s description:

 The Bronislaw Malinowski Award is presented to an outstanding social scientist in recognition of efforts to understand and serve the needs of the world's societies, and who has actively pursued the goal of solving human problems using the concepts and tools of social science during one's entire career.